 - 87,051 women had a breast lift in 2020.**

 **Statistical information listed here is drawn from 2020 ASPS data.

 Before & After Photos

 This feature contains nudity.
 Please click OK to confirm you are at least 18 years of age and are not offended by such material.

-Breast lift surgery has always been a very popular cosmetic procedure among women from Ridgewood and throughout Bergen County, North New Jersey, and surrounding areas because it helps correct breast sagging as well as improve breast shape and symmetry after pregnancy, weight loss, or aging.
+Breast lift surgery has always been a very popular cosmetic procedure among women from Ridgewood and throughout Bergen County, North New Jersey, and surrounding areas because it helps correct breast sagging and improves breast shape and symmetry after pregnancy, weight loss, or aging.

 Dr. Parker has performed thousands of breast lift procedures over the years and has found it to be one of the most rewarding procedures for patients.
 Breast lift benefits include improved symmetry and proportion, a more comfortable and attractive fit with bras and swimsuits, and enhanced self-confidence.
 We invite you to learn more about breast lift surgery at Parker Center.